npm/static-pages/private-modules.md

 You can also use `npm owner add <user> <package name>`.

 When you add a collaborator to a private package through the web site, the collaborator will be given read-only access.
-When you add a collaborator through the command line, they will be given read-write access.
+If you add a collaborator to a private package via the command line, the collaborator will be given read-write access.
+Collaborators will also have read-write access for any non-private packages.

 ### Changing collaborator access